The Cave is an Action/Horror movie released in 2005 featuring Cole Hauser and Lena Headey.

 - Tentative Light

-- The Virus - Anyone who is unlucky enough to survive being attacked by the underground flying monsters eventually turns into one of them.
+- The Virus: Anyone who is unlucky enough to survive being attacked by the underground flying monsters eventually turns into one of them.
+It's actually more of a symbiotic virus, intending to help its host adapt to the conditions of the cave, thus surviving, thus allowing the virus to survive.

 - Twist Ending: When the team finally escapes from the Cave, it turns out one of the doctors that entered with them is carrying the parasite with them, and vanishes into the crowd of people.